Adobe bricks are created from a mixture of sand, silt, and clay. This soil form is mixed with water and exposed to the sun for drying.

 - Sealing the adobe wall with paint or epoxy

-- Covering walls with 2-3 coats of mud or portland cement
+- Covering walls with 2-3 coats of portland cement or mud

 - Covering the bricks with two coats of concrete or stucco spray